7 Reasons to Visit Mazunte, Mexico

-Add in proximity to the Pluma Hidalgo coffee-growing region (arguably Mexico’s best coffee) and an abundance of fresh fish, and you’ve got ten more reasons to love Mazunte’s food scene.
+Add in proximity to the Pluma Hidalgo coffee-growing region (arguably Mexico’s best coffee) and an abundance of fresh fish, and you’ve got 10 reasons to love Mazunte’s food scene.

 Top restaurants include Estrella Fugaz (vegetarian chile rellenos), Oceanomar ( pasta), La Ola (the mezcal cocktail rimmed with sal de

 guano gusano (!) is a must-try as is the dorado in mole negro)